CasvalDOT/hssh/README.md

 Download one of the releses

 ## Git
-Currently the files of ssh configs can be hosted only on gitlab (next must be github).
 If you would use this feature please put the files inside a directory into the root project.
 Ex.
 ```
 my_gitlab_project
 |